terra-campaigns/nibiru/_notions.md

 - [ ] Fungos do Robert
 - [ ] Load cyborg book
 - [ ] Make Vaelen their saviour
+- [ ] After watershed, choose to go to Vaelen & Rhea's city, or continue with Nabua to Anshur (the whisperers can have a fulfilling life in Antumbra).
+- [ ] encounter: raposas bioelétricas

 %% kanban:settings
 ```